John Beddoes School: Foundation

-Founded in 1565 it is the second oldest grammar School in Wales.
+Founded in 1565 it was the second oldest grammar School in Wales.
 It was founded by John Beddoes, a wealthy woollen manufacturer who provided for the establishment of a Free Grammar School to bring up the youth ... in virtue, discipline and learning.
 The school was to be maintained from the rents of local properties.

 John Beddoes endowed the school with the rent from “Bell Meadow” to pay the ringer.
 He stipulated that should the Curfew cease to be rung then the school should be closed and the financial endowment revert to his heirs.
 With financial help from the composer Mike Oldfield the tradition continues today on the John Beddoes Campus.

 The school moved to its current site on Broadaxe Lane in 1907.

 John Beddoes Grammar School and Knighton Secondary Modern School amalgamated in 1970 to form the comprehensive school.

-The school closed on 10 April 2014, to reopen the following day as a campus of Newtown High School.
-It retained the John Beddoes name, as the Newtown High School - John Beddoes Campus.
+The school closed on 10 April 2014 against the wishes of the staff, pupils and the local community, to reopen the following day as a campus of Newtown High School.
+It retained the John Beddoes name, as the John Beddoes School.